kcirtapw/ctf-submitter/README.md

-what is this all about?
+What is this all about?
 =======================

-while playing CTFs we ran always into the sames problems: submitting captured flags! rather everyone hacked his or her own submitscript, bombing the gameserver with simultanious connections and tons of old and already submitted flags.
+While playing CTFs we ran always into the same problem: submitting captured flags!
+Until now everyone hacked his or her own submitscript, bombing the gameserver with simultanious connections and tons of old and already submitted flags.

-i think we all agree that this is not the way it's meand to be played...
+I think we all agree that this is not the way it's meant to be played...